solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 }
 ```

-collectTotalCPU at some point calls blocking operation of gopsutil.
+You might remember that `collectTotalCPU` at some point calls blocking operation of gopsutil library.
-Based on entry from configuration how long blocking should take (how precise result will be).
+Having configuration object in place, we can now decide how long that duration should be.
+Let's update `collectTotalCPU`
 ```go
 func (s systemCollector) collectTotalCPU(ctx plugin.Context) error {
 	cfg := getConfig(ctx)